 Our patent portfolio includes patent applications in varying stages of prosecution in the United States and selected jurisdictions outside of the United States.
-As of January 31, 2019, our patent portfolio consisted of seven issued patents and 96 pending applications, which include compositions, methods of use, and manufacturing process claims.
-Of the patents in our portfolio, two are owned by us, four are exclusively licensed from Mayo Clinic and one is exclusively licensed from the University of Chicago.
-Of the pending applications in our portfolio, 72 are owned by us, 23 are exclusively licensed to us from the University of Chicago and one is exclusively licensed to us from Mayo Clinic.
+As of February 12, 2020, our patent portfolio consisted of nine issued patents and 41 patent families, which include composition, method of use, and manufacturing process claims.
+Additionally, a Notice of Allowance has been received for one application in the United States.
+Of the patents in our portfolio, three are owned by us, five are exclusively licensed from the Mayo Clinic Foundation for Medical Education and Research, an affiliate of Mayo Clinic, (the "Mayo Clinic") and one is exclusively licensed from the University of Chicago.
+Of the patent families in our portfolio, 39 are owned by us, one is exclusively licensed to us from the University of Chicago and one is exclusively licensed to us from the Mayo Clinic.
 The patent portfolio includes patents and applications covering the following:

-- An oral oncology platform exclusively licensed from the University of Chicago, consisting of one issued patent and 23 pending applications.
-Patents in this family are expected to expire in 2036. - A translational in vitro assay platform developed by us, consisting of one pending provisional application.
-Any applications claiming priority to this provisional application that issue as patents are expected to expire in 2038. - A formulation platform consisting of one pending provisional application.
-Any applications claiming priority to this provisional application that issue as a patent are expected to expire in 2038. - A modality platform consisting of two pending provisional applications.
-Any applications claiming priority to these provisional applications that issue as a patent are expected to expire in 2038. - Inflammation portfolio: - EDP1815, consisting of four issued patents in-licensed from Mayo Clinic, covering compositions and methods of use, one pending application in-licensed from Mayo Clinic (the patents and application from Mayo Clinic expected to expire in 2030) and twelve (12) Evelo-owned pending applications directed to compositions and methods of use.
-Any applications claiming priority to these applications that issue as patents are expected to expire in 2038; and - EDP1066, consisting of seven (7) pending applications directed to compositions and methods of use.
-Any applications claiming priority to these applications that issue as patents are expected to expire in 2038. - Oncology portfolio: - EDP1503, consisting of protection under the oral oncology platform exclusively licensed from the University of Chicago covering methods of use and four (4) Evelo-owned pending applications directed to compositions and methods of use.
-Any applications claiming priority to these applications that issue as patents are expected to expire in 2038.
+- An oral oncology platform exclusively licensed from the University of Chicago, consisting of one issued patent and 24 pending applications.
+Patents in this family are expected to expire in 2036. - Formulation platforms in which applications that issue as a patent are expected to expire in 2038 to 2040. - Modality platforms in which applications that issue as a patent are expected to expire in 2038 to 2040. - Inflammation portfolio: - EDP1815, consisting of five issued patents in-licensed from the Mayo Clinic, covering compositions and methods of use (the patents and application from the Mayo Clinic expected to expire in 2030) and four patent families we own directed to compositions, methods of use and manufacturing processes.
+Any applications claiming priority to these applications we own that issue as patents are expected to expire in 2038 to 2040; - EDP1867, consisting of two patent families we own directed to compositions and methods of use.
+Any applications claiming priority to these applications that issue as patents are expected to expire in 2039 and 2041; and - EDP2939, consisting of one patent family we own directed to compositions and methods of use.
+Any applications claiming priority to these applications that issue as patents are expected to expire in 2038. - Oncology portfolio: - EDP1503 includes protection under the oral oncology platform exclusively licensed from the University of Chicago covering methods of use.
+Applications in this family that issue as patents are expected to expire in 2036.
+Patent protection for EDP1503 is also being pursued in two patent families we own directed to compositions and methods of use.
+Any applications we own claiming priority to these applications that issue as patents are expected to expire in 2038 to 2040.